davestewart/vuex-pathify/demo/README.md

 ## Local development

-To develop Pathify locally and run a live demo, having downloaded the entire Vuex Pathify repo, you should `npm link` the core repo so you can work with the local version of the package as if were installed globally.
+To develop Pathify locally whilst running the demo, you should `npm link` the core repo so you can work with the local version of the package as if were installed globally.

 From the root of the downloaded repo: